Ai Business

 · Felix Lenhard

 I once spent an entire Saturday afternoon testing a new AI tool that promised to automate my social media strategy.
 By Sunday evening, I had configured it, integrated it with three platforms, and generated a week’s worth of scheduled posts.
-By the following Wednesday, I had abandoned it entirely because the output quality was not worth the monthly subscription, and I had wasted eight hours I could have spent on actual work.
+By the following Wednesday, I had abandoned it entirely because the output quality wasn't worth the monthly subscription, and I had wasted eight hours I could have spent on actual work.

 This happens to me less often now, not because the tools got better but because I developed a filter that kills most evaluations in under ten minutes.
 The filter has saved me hundreds of hours and thousands of euros in subscriptions to tools I would have used twice and forgotten.